mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |<------------------------------------------------+
 |              |              |              |                   |
 ~~~
-{: title="Client A creates a group with clients B and C"}
+{: #create-flow title="Client A creates a group with clients B and C"}

 Subsequent additions of group members proceed in the same way.
 Any
 member of the group can download a KeyPackage for a new client